xixogo5105/uiptv/mobile/README.md

 Run this command from the repository root.
 The script clones or updates `../libmpv-android`, applies the API 24 compatibility patch, builds `libmpv-release.aar`, copies it to `mobile/androidApp/libs/libmpv-android-api24.aar`, then runs the requested Gradle tasks.

-To update libmpv later, run the same script.
+To update the Android 7 libmpv build later, run the same script.
 It pulls the sibling checkout before rebuilding.
 The generated `mobile/androidApp/libs/` directory is intentionally ignored by git.

 ### Android SDK Setup